praneshpr/praneshpr/README.md

 ### Hi there 👋

+About Me:

+I'm Pranesh and I live in Austin, TX.
+I hold a Master's degree in Computer Science from Georgia Tech.
+Here's a little more about me

+- 💻  Software developer with 10 years of experience in various stacks
+-
 <!--
 **praneshpr/praneshpr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.